aksantos/mbio-cypress/README.md

  <h4>How to run?</h4>

-- Run test with chrome: `npm run cy:chrome`
+- Run the test with chrome: `npm run chrome`

-- Run test with firefox: `npm run cy:firefox`
+- Run the test with firefox: `npm run firefox`

-- Run test with edge: `npm run cy:edge`
+- Run the test with edge: `npm run edge`

-- Run test with electron: `npm run cy:electron`
+- Run the test with electron: `npm run electron`

 - Open report: `allure open`